-Peter Kunst, CCAC
+Peter Kunst (he/him), CCAC

 A co-founder of Newgate 180, Peter’s extensive experience and background in program development has been molded over more than 28 years in residential treatment of addictions.
 A graduate of Algonquin College’s Substance Abuse Counselling Program, Peter has developed and implemented many successful multi-module programs designed to meet the specific needs of individual clients.
 Peter played a lead role at the James Street Recovery Program where he developed the Relapse Prevention process with Continuing Care components.
 He has also worked with the Rideauwood Institute in Ottawa in their Parent and teen program.